-CAUTION: Model 3 cannot be used to jump start another vehicle.
+CAUTION: Model Y cannot be used to jump start another vehicle.
 Doing so can result in damage.

-NOTE: If jump starting Model 3 using another vehicle, refer to that vehicle manufacturer's instructions.
+NOTE: If jump starting Model Y using another vehicle, refer to that vehicle manufacturer's instructions.
 The following instructions assume an external 12V power supply (such as a portable jump starter) is used.

-CAUTION: Avoid short circuits when jump starting Model 3.
-Connecting cables to the wrong terminals, touching leads together, etc., can result in damage to Model 3.
+CAUTION: Avoid short circuits when jump starting Model Y. Connecting cables to the wrong terminals, touching leads together, etc., can result in damage to Model Y.

-- 1. Open the hood (see Opening Hood with No Power on page 17). - 2.
-Remove the maintenance panel by pulling it upwards to release the trim clips that hold it in place.
+1. Open the hood (see Opening Hood with No Power on page 17).